 I belong to The American Radio Relay League, The QRP Amateur Radio Club International (#8856), The Adventure Radio Society (#58), Straight Key Century Club (#7840), North American QRP CW Club (#3005), The Internet QRP-L Club (#401), and Bicycle Mobile Hams of America (#596, #600).

 My home station is located in grid EM89xh at 39°17'52"N / 82°03'31"W (39.297778°N / 82.058611°W), in Athens County, Ohio (photo).

 My wife and two children are also licensed radio amateurs.
 My wife, Vickie, earned her license in 1999 and holds the callsign KC8MAJ.
 My son and daughter earned their licenses in 2009 at the ages of fifteen and thirteen, respectively.
 Miles is KD8KNC; Kate is KD8KNB.
-In 2010, Kate built and used a Small Wonder Labs Rockmite (link) 80m CW transceiver as part of a self-determined 4H project on Amateur Radio and took it to the Ohio State Fair.
+In 2010, Kate built and used a Small Wonder Labs Rockmite (link) 80m CW transceiver as part of a self-determined 4H project on Amateur Radio which she took to the Ohio State Fair.